9shankar805/sirahabazaar3/replit.md

 ## Recent Changes

-### July 1, 2025 - Mobile-Optimized Food Mode Text and Interface
+### July 1, 2025 - Mobile-Optimized Interface for Both Shopping and Food Modes
 - ✓ Optimized all text sizes in food mode for mobile screens
 - ✓ Reduced hero section headings from text-4xl to text-2xl on mobile with progressive scaling
 - ✓ Made section headings responsive: text-lg on mobile, text-3xl on desktop